PRAN1999/SakaiClientiOS/README.md

     <li>See all your Announcements as an email feed</li>
     <li>Page through your Assignments and submit from the app</li>
     <li>Easily flip through and download your resources</li>
+    <li>Use the native inline submission editor to easily edit your Assignment submissions</li>
 </ul>

 ## Setting up Dev Environment
 If you'd like to compile and run the source code yourself, you can do so on any Mac machine.
-The dependencies are included in the repo, however the API Key and Build Secret for Crashlytics are not.
-While you may add your own Crashlytics credentials, you can also leave the repo the way it is and still have a successful build.
+The dependencies are included in the repo, however the API Key and Build Secret for Fabric are not.
+While you may add your own Fabric credentials, you can also leave the repo the way it is and still have a successful build.

 Run the following commands: